-The NoE leverages on its members and teams, who play a main role in the organisation of world-class scientific events, to disseminate results in the area.
+The NoE leverages on its members and teams, who play a main role in the organisation of worldclass scientific events, to disseminate results in the area.
 We expect that the NoE's structured and authoritative dissemination will have a strong effect on the community as a whole, for orienting and creating synergy for research.

-3.3.1 Education and Training
+Education and Training

-- Courseware The NoE has the ambition to serve as a resource and point of reference for the area, including by collecting and disseminating course materials for teaching embedded systems design. - Graduate Studies The NoE will provide support for selected graduate studies programmes, as the means for training engineers and researchers in embedded systems design. - Summer Schools The NoE will actively support and participate in summer schools and seminars in embedded systems design. - o International Workshop on Embedded Systems Education We will continue this series of international workshops, started in ARTIST2.
-York has accepted to lead this activity. - o Implement a high-visibility International Summer School.
-The ArtistDesign NoE will organise each year a high-visibility international Summer School, drawing top European lecturers in Embedded Systems Design.
+- Courseware The NoE has the ambition to serve as a resource and point of reference for the area, including by collecting and disseminating course materials for teaching embedded systems design. - Graduate Studies The NoE will provide support for selected graduate studies programmes, as the means for training engineers and researchers in embedded systems design. - Summer Schools The NoE will actively support and participate in summer schools and seminars in embedded systems design. - International Workshop on Embedded Systems Education We will continue this series of international workshops, started in ARTIST2. - Implement a high-visibility International Summer School.
+The ArtistDesign NoE organises each year a high-visibility international Summer School, drawing top European lecturers in Embedded Systems Design.
 The audience is researchers, PhD students, and engineers.
-The following group of core partners will lead this activity: Luca Benini (Bologna), Giorgio Buttazzo (SSSA-Pisa), Petru Eles (Linkoping), Kim Larsen (Aalborg), Peter Marwedel (Dortmund). - Training Engineers Many partners are already active in this area, such as IMEC, EPFL, ESI, and Aalborg's CSI.
-The ArtistDesign NoE will provide logistical, financial dissemination through the Web Portal and newsletter.
+The following group of core partners will lead this activity: Luca Benini (Bologna), Giorgio Buttazzo (SSSA-Pisa), Petru Eles (Linkoping), Kim Larsen (Aalborg), Peter Marwedel (Dortmund). - Training Engineers Many partners are already active in this area, such as IMEC, EPFL, ESI, IST-Austria, and Aalborg's CSI.
+The ArtistDesign NoE will provide logistical, financial dissemination through the Web Portal.

-3.3.2 Publications in Conferences and Journals
+Publications in Conferences and Journals